Bicinchoninic acid assay: Reducing agent compatible (RAC) BSA assay

-This type of BCA assay includes a proprietary thiol covalent blocking "Compatibility Reagent" aka a Reducing Agent Compatibility Agent (RACA).
+This type of BCA assay includes a proprietary thiol covalent blocking "Compatibility Reagent" a Reducing Agent Compatibility Agent (RACA).
 Although this allows greater compatibility with reducing agents, the assay has a different interference profile from other non-protein components.

 Rapid Gold BCA

 This type of BCA assay seems to only be available from Thermo Fisher Scientific.
 Reportedly it uses "the same copper reduction method as the traditional BCA Protein Assay with a unique [proprietary] copper chelator.", that absorbs at 480 nm instead of 562 nm.
 This proprietor chelator and presumed optimized Biuret reaction formulation allows the assay to provide rapid (<5 min) results without the 37˚C+ incubation of the original BCA assay.
-However the assay has a different interference profile from other non-protein components.
+However, the assay has a different interference profile from other non-protein components.
 The Pierce Quantitative Colorimetric Peptide Assay (now owned by and available from Thermo Fisher Scientific) appears to use a similar or identical 480 nm absorbing proprietary copper chelator.